-A search of the Scottish Road Works Commissioner's website (map search) has identified that no other road works are currently ongoing, or noted as being planned, on the A68 trunk road or surrounding roads in proximity to the scheme which will be undertaken at the same time.
+A search of the Scottish Road Works Commissioner's website (map search) has identified that no other road works are currently ongoing, or noted as being planned, on the A720 trunk road or surrounding roads in proximity to the scheme which will be undertaken at the same time.

-In addition, a search using Scottish Borders Council 'Simple Search' identified no planning applications within 300m of the scheme.
+In addition, a search using the City of Edinburgh Council 'Simple Search' identified 14 planning applications within 300m of the scheme (Table 1).